coronin/ccic8/presentations.md

-Project Presentations Sessions 4 will be using VooV 628 524 6660 and live-broadcast both at [https://b23.tv/NJhz79](https://b23.tv/NJhz79) and [https://lexiangla.com/lives](https://lexiangla.com/lives/3811395c058811eca921a6a7e217e7ea) (the later will host videos for playback).
+Project Presentations Sessions 4 and 5 will be using VooV 628 524 6660 and live-broadcast both at [https://b23.tv/NJhz79](https://b23.tv/NJhz79) and [https://lexiangla.com/lives](https://lexiangla.com/lives/3811395c058811eca921a6a7e217e7ea) (the later will host videos for playback).

 | Project Discussion Chatroom<sup>27#1</sup> |VooV 654 242 648 (expired)
 | Project Discussion Chatroom<sup>27#2</sup> |VooV 192 614 108 (expired)